(Last Updated on : 30/07/2015)

 The Bhakti movement germinated from the seeds of Bhakti cult which was sown by some dignified characters during the 6th century in Tamil Nadu

 .
 It appealed to both the Kings and the general people.
-As the Alvars and Nayanmars traveled to various temples singing devotional hymns, the importance of temples grew manifold and the modest structures increased in stature and size.
+As the Alvars and Nayanmars travelled to various temples singing devotional hymns, the importance of temples grew manifold and the modest structures increased in stature and size.
 The Bhakti movement eventually spread through out the country from the Tamil country and gave to devotional literature in India.

-and consists of three thousand verses.
+and consists of 3000 verses.
 The poetry is rich with concealed allegorical meaning, but is also renowned for their conciseness and simplicity.
 Tirumular implements allegorical language to describe that an individual can attain enlightenment by disciplining the 5 senses.
 The literary work is pregnant with philosophical ideas, mystical and yogic practices.

 ".
 These songs are considered as the earliest extant Shaivite Devotional Poems.
 The poems of Karaikkal Ammaiyar are renowned for their expressions of the writer's devotion to God and the philosophical content.
 Some of his works are particularly devoted to Lord Shiva

 Devotional Poems by Alvars and Nayanmars

 The first 3 Alvars had also developed celebrated devotional poems in Tamil literature.
 Puttatalvar describes his form of prayer as a blissful blend of philosophy and devotion in one of his exceptional devotional hymns.
 In one of his poems, he states about the inner light, rather than the outer light.